A High-Performance Training-Free Pipeline for Robust Random Telegraph Signal Characterization via Adaptive Wavelet-Based Denoising and Bayesian Digitization Methods: Methods

 Although the DTCWT denoiser is specifically optimized to suppress high-frequency white noise with excellent computational efficiency, it may not fully eliminate residual low-frequency components, such as pink noise, that often persist in RTS signals.
 To address this, and to further improve upon the capabilities of deep learning-based approaches like the DAEUBL, we introduce a novel Bayesian digitization method designed to complement the DTCWT.
 In this dual-stage architecture, the DTCWT handles the initial denoising to suppress white noise, while the Bayesian digitizer targets the remaining pink noise, enabling robust state classification across diverse RTS profiles, without neural networks or GPU-intensive processing.
 The proposed Bayesian digitizer applies probabilistic inference to assign each point in the denoised signal to one of the identified KDE peaks shown in \autoref{alg:bayesian_digitization}.
-Starting with a uniform prior over all peaks, representing equal probability of occupancy, it uses Bayes' theorem to compute posterior probabilities based on the observed signal value and an estimated noise standard deviation $\sigma$.
-The peak with the highest posterior is selected as the most likely discrete state.
-To improve temporal consistency and suppress spurious transitions, the priors are dynamically updated using a smoothing mechanism across time steps.
-Additionally, an optional refinement step using Dempster-Shafer Theory \cite{dempster_shafer} can be incorporated, leveraging evidence from a short window of previous classifications to further stabilize predictions, especially in multi-trap signals where amplitude levels are closely spaced.